rgildiaz/ITI/README.md

 # ITI Project Documentation

-Over the summer and fall of 2022, I have held a position at the [Information Trust Institute](https://iti.illinois.edu/) as a program management and operations support intern.
+Starting in the summer of 2022, I have held a position at the [Information Trust Institute](https://iti.illinois.edu/) as a program management and operations support intern.
 This repository compiles all the documentation I've written at the ITI so far.

-Each of the files or directories in the ``projects`` directory are self-contained.
+Each of the files or directories in the `projects` directory are self-contained.
 The projects I have documented so far, in order of completion, are:

 - [PXE Boot ShredOS](projects/pxebootShredOS.md) - _June/July 2022_
 - [Factory Reset Networking Equipment](projects/factory-reset.md) [Incomplete] - _July 2022_